pacman-project/pacman-reports/README.md

 * Type `mkdir build && cd build && cmake ..`

 * Type `make` and use tab completion.
-Or hit `make` / `make all` to compile all reports at once, or hit `make DXY` or `make MSXY` to compile a specific report.
+Or hit `make` / `make all` to compile all reports at once, or hit `make DRXY` or `make MSXY` to compile a specific report.

 All PDFs are copied into the `pdf` folder to access them easily.

 Note: The `make clean` command is not implemented, you need to delete auxiliary files by hand.
-Or you can clean the output of a single report `make DXY_clean` or `make MSXY_clean`.
+Or you can clean the output of a single report `make DRXY_clean` or `make MSXY_clean`.